ubc-library-rbsc/gillis-2021/pages/communications.md

 {% include feature/nav-menu.html sections="Photographs; Letter Writing; Censorship" %}

 <p style="text-indent: 25px;">When Japanese Canadians were forcibly displaced, they were also restricted in their ability to gain and distribute information.
-Access to radios and cameras in particular was severely limited, often completely denied to forcibly uprooted Nikkei.
+Access to radios and cameras in particular was severely limited, or often completely denied to forcibly uprooted Nikkei.
 Order In Council 1486 explicitly permitted the confiscation of short-wave radios and cameras by the RCMP, ostensibly because of concerns that Japanese Canadians would be using these sources of information for the benefit of Japan.
 It is not entirely clear in the context of these letters as to whether or not Japanese Canadians were explicitly told they were not allowed to have these materials.</p>
 <div class="container">
     <div class="row">
         <div class="col-md-6 my-auto">